St. Lawrence Centre

-St. Lawrence Centre is a shopping mall in Massena, New York, United States.
+St. Lawrence Centre was a shopping mall in Massena, New York, United States.
 It includes one anchor store, JCPenney.

 History

 The mall was built in 1990 by the Heritage Company.
 At that time the Massena economy could support it, with a strong manufacturing base built around several local Alcoa plants and heavy cross-border shopping by Canadians from the area of Cornwall, Ontario, just across the St. Lawrence River.
 The cost of construction was $50 million.
 In 1995 it was sold to AP Massena Partners.
 During this time the mall went through serious financial troubles, falling to just a 75% occupancy rate.
 In September 2003, the mall was sold for $3.6 million to the Carlyle Development Group who hired General Growth Properties to manage it beginning February 2004.

 One anchor, originally occupied by Hills until 1998, Ames until 2002 and Steve & Barry's from 2007 to 2008, is vacant.
 Before Steve & Barry's opened, the town of Massena had attempted to use eminent domain to replace the Hills/Ames with a Wal-Mart in 2006.
 In 2009, the mall owners circulated a petition to replace the former Hills/Ames/Steve & Barry's building with a Target.

 Several tenants moved out of the mall in 2011 and 2012, including original anchor store TJ Maxx.
 Sears closed its store at the mall in 2014 and was replaced with Sears Hometown Store but closed in 2017.
-The mall's ice rink closed in August 2016 due to mechanical problems and has yet to reopen.
+The mall's ice rink closed in August 2016 due to mechanical problems and reopened as a multi-use sports arena.